 The Company's investment policy is to invest its cash in highly liquid short-term interest-bearing investments with varying maturities selected with regards to the expected timing of expenditures from continuing operations.
-At September 30, 2019.
-The Company held no foreign exchange derivatives outstanding.
+At September 30, 2020, the Company held no foreign exchange derivatives outstanding.

-The Company attempts to ensure that sufficient funds are raised from equity financing to meet its operating requirements, after taking into account existing cash.
+The Company attempts to ensure that sufficient funds are available to meet its operating requirements, after taking into account existing cash.
 The Company manages liquidity risk through the management of its capital structure and financial leverage.
-At September 30, 2019, the Company had cash and cash equivalents of \$18,665 to settle current liabilities of \$11,711.
-On November 15, 2017, the Company completed an equity financing for total gross proceeds of \$10,006 (note 13).
-On April 24, 2019, the Company completed a private share placement with Aurora with total gross proceeds of \$10,087 (note 13).
+At September 30, 2020, the Company had cash and cash equivalents of \$14,712 to settle current liabilities of \$10,586.